sameersbn/docker-redmine/README.md

   --env='REDMINE_PORT=10445' --env='REDMINE_HTTPS=true' \
   --volume=/srv/docker/redmine/redmine:/home/redmine/data \
   --volume=/srv/docker/redmine/redmine-logs:/var/log/redmine/ \
-  sameersbn/redmine:5.0.2
+  sameersbn/redmine:5.0.3
 ```

 In this configuration, any requests made over the plain http protocol will automatically be redirected to use the https protocol.
 However, this is not optimal when using a load balancer.

-Note: If startup prints ```SSL keys and certificates were not found.``` refer to [SSL](#ssl) and verify you put the certs in the correct place.
+Note: If startup prints `SSL keys and certificates were not found.` refer to [SSL](#ssl) and verify you put the certs in the correct place.
 Unless your trying to setup for [Using HTTPS with a load balancer](#using-https-with-a-load-balancer)

 #### Configuring HSTS